peteroupc/encoding/api/com.upokecenter.text.Encodings.md

 <p>Converts a character encoding into a character input stream, given a
  readable data stream.
-But if the input stream starts with a UTF-8 or UTF-16 byte order mark, the input is decoded as UTF-8 or UTF-16, as the case may be, rather than the given character encoding.This method implements the "decode" algorithm specified in the Encoding standard. </p> <p>In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: <code>
+But if the input stream starts with a UTF-8 or UTF-16 byte order mark, the input is decoded as UTF-8 or UTF-16, as the case may be, rather than the specified character encoding.This method implements the "decode" algorithm specified in the Encoding standard. </p> <p>In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: <code>